Gardening and wildlife make perfect partners!

 - Check before mowing or strimming long grass

-- Never use slug pellets
+- Never use slug pellets or chemicals

 - Leave out extra food – you can buy hedgehog food or use meat-based cat or dog food.
 However not bread or milk